replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on December 4, 2024

 ### Bug Fixes {#bug-fixes-v2024-12-04-1}
-* CMX: Fix cluster assignment for EKS, AKS, GKE and OKE in case no warm clusters are available.
+* Compatibility Matrix: Fix cluster assignment for EKS, AKS, GKE and OKE in case no warm clusters are available.

 ## v2024.12.02-2